GabeScott/standard-works-vault/General Conference/1989 October - Remembrance and Gratitude.md

 “And again I say unto you as I have said before, that as ye have come to the knowledge of the glory of God, or if ye have known of his goodness and have tasted of his love, and have received a remission of your sins, which causeth such exceedingly great joy in your souls, even so I would that ye should remember, and always retain in remembrance, the greatness of God, and your own nothingness, and his goodness and long-suffering towards you, unworthy creatures, and humble yourselves even in the depths of humility, calling on the name of the Lord daily, and standing steadfastly in the faith of that which is to come, which was spoken by the mouth of the angel.

-“And behold, I say unto you that if ye do this ye shall always rejoice, and be filled with the love of God, and always retain a remission of your sins; and ye shall grow in the knowledge of the glory of him that created you, or in the knowledge of that which is just and true.”
-(Mosiah 4:11–12.)
+“And behold, I say unto you that if ye do this ye shall always rejoice, and be filled with the love of God, and always retain a remission of your sins; and ye shall grow in the knowledge of the glory of him that created you, or in the knowledge of that which is just and true.” ([[Mosiah 4.11|Mosiah 4:11–12]][[Mosiah 4.12|]].)

 How can you and I remember, always, the goodness of God, that we can retain a remission of our sins?
-The Apostle John recorded what the Savior taught us of a gift of remembrance which comes through the gift of the Holy Ghost: “But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.”
-(John 14:26.)
+The Apostle John recorded what the Savior taught us of a gift of remembrance which comes through the gift of the Holy Ghost: “But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.” ([[John 14.26|John 14:26]].)

 The Holy Ghost brings back memories of what God has taught us.
 And one of the ways God teaches us is with his blessings; and so, if we choose to exercise faith, the Holy Ghost will bring God’s kindnesses to our remembrance.

 You could test that in prayer today.
-You could follow the command, “Thou shalt thank the Lord thy God in all things.”
-(D&C 59:7.)
+You could follow the command, “Thou shalt thank the Lord thy God in all things.” ([[D&C 59.7|D&C 59:7]].)
 President Benson suggested prayer as a time to do that.
 He said:

 “The Prophet Joseph said at one time that one of the greatest sins of which the Latter-day Saints would be guilty is the sin of ingratitude.
 I presume most of us have not thought of that as a great sin.
 There is a great tendency for us in our prayers and in our pleadings with the Lord to ask for additional blessings.
 But sometimes I feel we need to devote more of our prayers to expressions of gratitude and thanksgiving for blessings already received.
-We enjoy so much.”
-(God, Family, Country, Salt Lake City: Deseret Book Co., 1974, p.
+We enjoy so much.” (*God, Family, Country,* Salt Lake City: Deseret Book Co., 1974, p.
 199.)

 You could have an experience with the gift of the Holy Ghost today.
 You could begin a private prayer with thanks.
 You could start to count your blessings, and then pause for a moment.
 If you exercise faith, and with the gift of the Holy Ghost, you will find that memories of other blessings will flood into your mind.
 If you begin to express gratitude for each of them, your prayer may take a little longer than usual.
 Remembrance will come.
 And so will gratitude.

 You could try the same thing as you write an entry in your book of remembrance.
 The Holy Ghost has helped with that since the beginning of time.
-You remember in the record of Moses it says: “And a book of remembrance was kept, in the which was recorded, in the language of Adam, for it was given unto as many as called upon God to write by the spirit of inspiration.”
-(Moses 6:5.)
+You remember in the record of Moses it says: “And a book of remembrance was kept, in the which was recorded, in the language of Adam, for it was given unto as many as called upon God to write by the spirit of inspiration.” ([[Moses 6.5|Moses 6:5]].)

 President Spencer W. Kimball described that process of inspired writing: “Those who keep a book of remembrance are more likely to keep the Lord in remembrance in their daily lives.
-Journals are a way of counting our blessings and of leaving an inventory of these blessings for our posterity.”
-(The Teachings of Spencer W. Kimball, ed.
+Journals are a way of counting our blessings and of leaving an inventory of these blessings for our posterity.” (*The Teachings of Spencer W. Kimball,* ed.
 Edward L. Kimball, Salt Lake City: Bookcraft, 1982, p.
 349.)

 As you start to write, you could ask yourself, “How did God bless me today?”
 If you do that long enough and with faith, you will find yourself remembering blessings.
 And sometimes, you will have gifts brought to your mind which you failed to notice during the day, but which you will then know were a touch of God’s hand in your life.

 You can choose to remember the greatest gift of all.
 Next week, you can go to a meeting where the sacrament is administered.
 You will hear the words, “Always remember him.”
 You can pledge to do that, and the Holy Ghost will help you.
 President Marion G. Romney talked about the gift we will be helped to remember.
 He said:

 “We should be thankful and express appreciation for all favors received—and surely we receive many.
-The chief objects of our gratitude, however, should be, and are, God, our Heavenly Father, and his son Jesus Christ, our Lord and Redeemer. ...
+The chief objects of our gratitude, however, should be, and are, God, our Heavenly Father, and his son Jesus Christ, our Lord and Redeemer. …

 “To the Lord Jesus we owe an undying debt of gratitude, for he bought us with a great price.
-It is impossible for us, weak mortals as we are, to fully comprehend and appreciate the sufferings he endured on the cross that he might gain for us the victory over death.”
-(Ensign, June 1974, p.
+It is impossible for us, weak mortals as we are, to fully comprehend and appreciate the sufferings he endured on the cross that he might gain for us the victory over death.” (“Thou Shalt Thank the Lord Thy God in All Things,” *Ensign,* June 1974, p.
 3.)

 I bear you my testimony that Jesus is the Christ, that he atoned for our sins, and that the keys which unlock the doors of eternal life were restored to the Prophet Joseph Smith and are on the earth today.
 I bear testimony that President Ezra Taft Benson now holds those keys.

 Not long ago a man asked me, “Does your church still believe that when Christ comes you will be living as one, the way they did in the city of Enoch?”
-He put a spin on the word still, as if we might not believe such a thing anymore.
+He put a spin on the word *still,* as if we might not believe such a thing anymore.
 I said, “Yes, we do.”
 And then he said, “You are the people who could do it.”

 I do not know why he thought that, but I know why he was right.
 He was right because this is the kingdom of God.
 Your baptism for the remission of sins, your receiving the gift of the Holy Ghost were offered by priesthood servants recognized by God.

 And so the remembrance King Benjamin urged upon us can be ours.
-Remembrance is the seed of gratitude which is the seed of generosity.
+Remembrance is the seed of gratitude, which is the seed of generosity.
 Gratitude for the remission of sins is the seed of charity, the pure love of Christ.
-And so God has made possible for you and me this blessing, a change in our very natures: “And the remission of sins bringeth meekness, and lowliness of heart; and because of meekness and lowliness of heart cometh the visitation of the Holy Ghost, which Comforter filleth with hope and perfect love, which love endureth by diligence unto prayer, until the end shall come, when all the saints shall dwell with God.”
-(Moro.
-8:26.)
+And so God has made possible for you and me this blessing, a change in our very natures: “And the remission of sins bringeth meekness, and lowliness of heart; and because of meekness and lowliness of heart cometh the visitation of the Holy Ghost, which Comforter filleth with hope and perfect love, which love endureth by diligence unto prayer, until the end shall come, when all the saints shall dwell with God.” ([[Moroni 8.26|Moro.
+8:26]].)

 I pray that we may make the simple choices which will lead us there to dwell with Him.
 And I pray that we will remember and be grateful for the gift of the Atonement and the gift of the Holy Ghost, which make that journey possible.

 In the name of Jesus Christ, amen.